kaaateco/p8105_final/project_proposal.md

 Group Members: Kate Colvin (kac2301), Yuying Lu (yl5839), and Chhiring Lama (cyl2159)

+UPDATE: For the completed project, we ended up finding a dataset that contains real sleeping data and answering questions different from what is described in this proposal.

 The aim of our project is to understand how lifestyle factors of undergraduate university students impact their duration and quality of sleep.
 As graduate students, demographic factors like age and sex,